gleam-lang/otp/README.md

 A Gleam library for building fault tolerant multi-core programs using the actor model.
 It is compatible with Erlang's OTP framework.

-This library is experimental and will likely have many breaking changes in the future!

 Gleam’s actor system is built with a few primary goals:

 - Full type safety of actors and messages.